 In late 2015, JBG unveiled a design by ODA Architecture

 for a 420ish-unit residential building on Half Street immediately north of Nationals Park.
-The project is anticipated to have both condos and rental units, along with 65,000 square feet of retail on two floors, and could get underway in late 2016, with delivery late in 2018.
+The project is anticipated to have 65,000 square feet of retail on two floors, and will likely deliver in 2019.
 This rendering depicts the corner of Half and N Streets, SE, looking to the northwest.
 (Imagine you are standing at the ticket booths on Half Street looking toward downtown.)

 - The northwest corner of Half and N, the same as the above rendering, but back when it was home to the Good and Plenty Carry Out.
 And the empty lot seen between the two rowhouses has a bit of history

-- The same location, where outdoor bar The Bullpen opened in 2009 and ran for three seasons before being folded into the Fairgrounds
+- The same location, now well underway, where outdoor bar The Bullpen opened in 2009 and ran for three seasons before being folded into the Fairgrounds

 Aug.
 12, 2006

-- Looking north on Van Street from Half Street, the same angle as the above-right rendering, back in 2006.
+- Looking north on Van Street from Half Street, back in 2006.
 This land was originally purchsed by Monument Realty in 2005, and then bought by Akridge in 2008

 A late 2015 rendering showing the proposed building's Van Street frontage, where the residential entrances will be.
 At left is the "Via," a planned pedestrian alley between JBG's residential project and the 25 M Street